-(i) The conversion of any such tenancy into a customary tenure on public land, but without the payment of Busuulu, envujo or the customary rent required by the laws referred to under paragraph (b) of this subsection;
+- (i) The conversation of any such tenancy into a customary tenure on public land, but without the payment of Busuulu, envujo or the customary rent required by the laws referred under paragraph (b) of this subsection; - (ii) The development needs of the lessee on conversion with respect to the land.

-- (ii) The development needs of the lessee on conversion with respect to the land. - (iii) Such conditions as the commission may, having regard to the zoning scheme affecting the land, impose; and - (iv) The payment of compensation, where the tenancy is terminating at the instance of, or to satisfy the said development needs of, the lessee on conversion......".
+- (iii) Such conditions as the commission may, having regarding to the zoning scheme affecting the land, impose; and - (iv) The payment of compensation, where the tenancy is terminating at the instance of, or to satisfy the said development needs of, the lessee on conversion...." - "(4) The following laws shall cease to have effect in any part of Uganda namely, - (a) The Busuulu and Envujo Law;"